benchmark-solutions/methadone/README.markdown

     cp lib/annotated.js .
     node src_node/compile.js src_annotated

-This will overwrite the annotated.js in yoour project root with the precompiled library.
+This will overwrite the annotated.js in your project root with the precompiled library.
 You can then use the resultant annotated.js to run the compilation again: